Randy Arozarena Preview, Player Props: Rays vs. Rockies

 Randy Arozarena At The Plate

-- Among the qualified batters in baseball, he ranks 69th in batting average, 21st in on-base percentage, and 84th in slugging.
+- Among the qualified hitters, he ranks 65th in batting average, while his on-base percentage ranks 16th and he is 80th in slugging.

+- In 61.2% of his 121 games this season, Arozarena has picked up at least one hit.
+He's also had 33 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.